What Do Budget Analyst Do?

 - Provide advice and technical assistance with cost analysis, fiscal allocation, and budget preparation.

 - Analyze monthly department budgeting and accounting reports to maintain expenditure controls.

 - Examine budget estimates for completeness, accuracy, and conformance with procedures and regulations.

-Budget Analysts state the following job skills are important in their day-to-day work.
+When polled, Budget Analysts say the following skills are most frequently used in their jobs: